Wake Forest University Department of Counseling

 Lesson 2: Trauma- and Stress-Related Disorders

-Read the following in your DSM-5-TR:
+Read the following in the DSM-5-TR:

 pp. 295–328: Focus on PTSD, ASD, Adjustment Disorder, and PGD.

-Read the following in your SET text:
+Read the following in the SET text:

 Chapter 8